brettmillerb/Pester-Wiki/Showing-Test-Results-in-TeamCity.md

 If you are using the Pester .bat file to run your tests, test results are automatically output to Test.Xml in the root of the TeamCity agent working Directory.

 ###Using Invoke-Pester
-If you are not using the Pester .bat file and are instead calling Invoke-Pester directly from a build script, Make sure to specify a path using the `-OutputXml` parameter.
+If you are not using the Pester .bat file and are instead calling Invoke-Pester directly from a build script, Make sure to specify a path using the `-OutputFile` and type include the "-OutputFormat" parameters.
 The path is relative to the TeamCity agent working directory.

-    Invoke-Pester -OutputXml Test.xml
+    Invoke-Pester -OutputFile Test.xml -OutputFormat NUnitXml

 TeamCity Settings
 ------------------